Driving in Italy- Getting an Italian Driver’s License

 Italian Driving Laws

-If you plan on driving in Italy, living long term here, you’ll need an Italian driver’s license.
-As mentioned if you are visiting you can use a International Drivers License to rent and drive a car short term.
+If you plan on driving in Italy and living long-term here, you’ll need an Italian driver’s license.
+As mentioned if you are visiting you can use an International Drivers License to rent and drive a car short term.
 If you are living here long term and have an American license, it is a bit different.
-Your first year as an Italian resident, you can see your US license and International Driver’s License.
+During your first year as an Italian resident, you can see your US license and International Driver’s License.
 After this year, you are going to hop into Autoscuola and start from 0.
-If you are coming from one of the countries on this list, you are able convert your driving license to be valid in Italy.
+If you are coming from one of the countries on this list, you are able to convert your driver’s license to be valid in Italy.

 A little note: you will find some of us living in Italy who do not follow these rules.
 You SHOULD follow the law, it is your responsibility to follow it and if you get caught well, you’ll have to live with the consequences.